 An apprentice is someone who is training to become skilled in a particular trade or role.
-They combine both on-the-job work with classroom learning to ensure that they become experts within their field.
+They combine both on-the-job work with classroom learning to ensure that they become experts in their field.

 ► What are the advantages of having an apprentice?

 Companies can receive government funding to help pay for apprenticeship training; however, the amount received depends on whether the company pays the apprenticeship levy.
 Companies with a National Insurance contribution (NIC) bill of over £3 million each year are required to pay the levy which can then be used to fund apprenticeships.

 If a company isn't required to pay the levy, yet still want support with apprenticeships, then they are required to pay 5% towards the cost of training and assessing their apprentice.

 For this to happen, they must agree to a payment schedule with the training organisation and then pay them directly for the training.

-Once this has been completed, the Government will pay the remaining 95% up to the funding band maximum.
+Once this has been completed, government grants will pay the remaining 95% up to the funding band maximum.

 ► How long do they work?

 Full-time apprentices who work five days a week must spend at least 20% of their time towards training for their role.

 ► How much do apprentices earn?

 ► Calculating tax & National Insurance for apprentices

-If an apprentice is being paid wages or a salary, then their pay is considered taxable income and therefore subject to the usual tax and National Insurance (NI) deductions, just like that of a regular employee.
+If an apprentice is being paid wages or a salary, then their pay is considered taxable and NICable income and therefore subject to the usual tax and National Insurance (NI) deductions, just like that of a regular employee.

 ► Automatic pension enrolment